pythonlv/pythonlv/content/pages/call-for-speekers.rst

 ===============
 :slug: call-for-speekers

 Anyone with any level of Python knowledge is a candidate for a great talk.
-As there is attendees of all kinds, we need speakers of all kinds.
+As we have attendees of all kinds, we need speakers of all kinds.

-So if you could give a talk (or a few), then please share those subjects and short description with us, this will help us to organize future Meetup events.
+So if you could give a talk (or a few), please share those subjects (+ short descriptions) with us, this will help us to organize future Meetup events.

 Feel free to give your talk in your preferred language: English, Latvian